 Data privacy has become a large enough concern that boards and executives should refrain from using personal or business email accounts and random file-sharing apps when working on board business.
 That’s simply too risky.

 Board and executive work require a highly secure distribution method like Diligent Corporation’s File-Sharing Tool to protect confidential board and company information.
 Data privacy is a modern problem that requires a modern solution for secure file-sharing.
 Diligent’s Secure File-Sharing Tool locks down the security of your data while it’s sitting there and while it’s en route to the receiver.
-Strong, end-to-end encryption and granular access controls allow board directors and executives to share confidential information with full confidence that their communications are completely secure.
+Strong encryption and granular access controls allow board directors and executives to share confidential information with full confidence that their communications are completely secure.

 Diligent File Sharing allows cloud-based communication with hardened security features that ensure the integrity of data and uncompromised collaboration.
 Diligent Corporation is the modern governance company that plans to be the front-runner in innovation now and in the future.